SiMoM0/linear_solver/README.md

     | x3 | 24 |  6 |  4 |  1 |  0 |
     | x4 |  6 |  3 | -2 |  0 |  1 |

-3. Create a txt file containing only the values in the tableau, for example *'tableau.txt'* in the same folder of the files *model.py* and *solver.py*:
+3. Create a txt file containing only the values in the tableau, for example *'tableau.txt'* in the same folder of the directory *solver* and the file *solver.py*:

     ```
     0 -1 -1 0 0